 - Virginia is considered a curing state, which means that the creditor must give you the opportunity to pay off the deficiency before they can repossess.

 The next question is, “But what if the car has already been repossessed?”
 A creditor must give you notice that allows a “reasonable time” before they sell it.
-Ten days is usually considered reasonable time.
+Ten days is usually considered a reasonable time.
 This means that you have ten days in order to use a couple of different options.

 - You could redeem the vehicle.
 This means that if you pay the full remaining amount due plus expenses you can recover the repossessed vehicle.
 Often this isn't an option for people because they wouldn't have fallen behind on the payments if they could pay full value for the car.